ameeraemad/ameeraemad/README.md

 I am a php(laravel) developer with 3 years of experience.

 I started in 2018 with HTML and CSS, making simple static web pages and expanding my knowledge over time.
-Around 2018/2019, I started to learn how to use JavaScript to create dynamic web apps.
+Around 2018/2019, I started to learn how to use JavaScript to create web apps.
 During this time I also learned a php.
 In 2020 I found PHP Laravel, and started using it to create Web applications.

 I was responsible for a graduation project "Web Application for Online Store Creation" on backends.I made a web project to manage patients' appointments, doctors and bills under the name "doccure System".

-My goal with coding is to help others.
-I enjoy being able to create something that other people can use to make their lives easier.
-I take criticism well, and use suggestions to improve the product.
-The wants and/or needs of the userbase are always my priority, because without a supportive userbase, the product has no real purpose.

 <p align="center"><a href="https://twitter.com/ameeraAljamal1"><img src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white" height=25></a> <a href="https://www.linkedin.com/in/ameera-aljamal-897b1b234/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a> <a href="https://www.instagram.com/ameeraAljamal1/"><img src="https://img.shields.io/badge/instagram-%23E4405F.svg?&style=for-the-badge&logo=instagram&logoColor=white" height=25></a>